CodeSeeker-io/mixETL/README.md

 </h1>
 A simple reverse ETL tool that takes clean, processed data from Google Sheets and imports it into Mixpanel.

+This tool is currently only intended for users to import "events" into Mixpanel.
+If you are looking to stream events live or import User Profiles, you will need to find an alternative solution.
+We hope to add support for Mixpanel User Profiles in the future.

 ## To Use
 1. Download the code
 2. Add your Google credentials file to the mixETL project folder (see [Google credentials](https://github.com/CodeSeeker-io/MixETL/blob/main/README.md#google-credentials))